 - Physician charges

 This category of car accident compensation covers the amount it costs to repair or replace your vehicle.
+Damage to your vehicle can be a costly part of an accident, and you should not have to deal with this when you are already dealing with injuries and the recovery from those injuries.
 You can also receive property damage compensation for items you were transporting in your vehicle that you had to repair or replace, such as a laptop computer or smartphone.

 While each of the above represents examples of economic damage, pain and suffering are subjective and typically in a category of their own.
 You need a highly skilled and experienced car accident attorney to argue for maximum pain and suffering compensation on your behalf.
 You count on the insurance company or legal counsel for the other motorist to challenge pain and suffering compensation since no one can assign a specific dollar amount to it.